dipesube/Tracker/README.md

-# Learning JavaScript via youtube tutorial on creating a tracking application.
+# Learning JavaScript via tutorial on creating a tracking application.